How to Experience the Best Fall Foliage near Washington, DC

 Sugarloaf Mountain

-Logistics: Just an hour from DC, Sugarloaf Mountain is located on private property; gates to the park open at 8am, and parking is limited.
-Stronghold, the non-profit organization that maintains the mountain, requests a voluntary $5 donation to be made by all visitors.
+Logistics: Sugarloaf Mountain is about 10 miles south of Frederick, Maryland, and an hour’s drive from DC.
+It is located on private property, and parking is limited.
+Stronghold, the non-profit organization that maintains the mountain, requests that a voluntary $5 donation be made by all visitors.

 Sugarloaf Mountain Fall Foliage